How Inflation Eats US Savings

 At maturity, you receive the inflation-adjusted principal (never less than original $1,000).
 If deflation occurred over the bond's life, you get back at least par.14

-Why this matters: TIPS returns aren't exciting (1-2% real yields currently).
-They're predictable.
+TIPS returns are modest (1-2% real yields currently), but they're predictable.
 You lock in purchasing power preservation plus a known real return.
-That's valuable for risk-averse capital (emergency funds, near-term spending needs) where losing 20% in a stock drawdown isn't acceptable.
+That's valuable for risk-averse capital -- emergency funds, near-term spending needs -- where losing 20% in a stock drawdown isn't acceptable.

 Asset Allocation Across Inflation Regimes (What Performs When)